19hours/sg-statutes/Acts/Environmental Public Health Act.md

 [4/2002]

-(2) The Director-General or an authorised officer may at all reasonable times —
+(2) The Director-General, Food Administration or an authorised officer may at all reasonable times —

 (a) enter into and inspect any place which is used, or which he has reasonable grounds for believing to be used —